Our Links Are Trusted By 2,500+ SEO Agencies

 This could be a specific URL pointing to your website or even a backlink coming from another site altogether.

-This score comes as a number and estimates how likely that particular link or domain might be associated with spam.
+This score is a number that estimates how likely a particular link or domain is to be associated with spam.

 The Moz Spam Score range spans from 0 to 17, with higher scores suggesting a potentially higher chance of the link being spammy.